 Lavinia Biagiotti Cigna

-Lavinia Biagiotti Cigna, born on 12 October 1978 in Rome, is the third generation in the family firm founded by Delia Biagiotti in 1965.
+Lavinia Biagiotti Cigna, born on October 12, 1978 in Rome, is the third generation in the family firm founded by Delia Biagiotti in 1965.
 At just 18, having finished her studies and following the premature death of her father, Gianni Cigna, Lavinia joined the Group where she acquired experience in the product, communication and retail divisions.
-She later worked in the Group’s fragrances division, developed in association with Procter&Gamble, where she attained extensive marketing know-how.
+She then worked in the Group’s fragrances division, developed in association with Procter&Gamble, where she attained extensive marketing know-how.